dydcfg/NAOqiRelated/readme.md

 	>You can subscribe the FaceReaction module to the FaceDetected method of the ALFaceRecognition module with the onFaceDetected callback.

 	>This will cause the face detection algorithm to run, and every time a face is detected, the onFaceDetected callback will be called.

+7. The sensors, vision and audio values

+	NAO provides 3 kinds of sensors values as well as vision values.

+	All their values are stored in `ALMemory` and it's easy to get values from `ALMemory` in Python.

+	**Sensors**
+	1. FSR values - Foot Force Sensor Values
+	2. Inertial Sensor values - Gyrometers Values/	Accelerometers Values/Torso Angle in radian
+	3. Sonar values

+	**Vision**
+	1. Retrieving images
+	2. Video recording
+	3. Face detection and tracking
+	4. Vision recognition
+	5. Landmark detection

+	**Audio**
+	1. AudioRecorder/AudioPlayer
+	2. TextToSpeech
+	3. SoundLocalization
+	4. VoiceEmotionAnalysis